jamesduncancss/ReactButtonChangeStateExample/README.md

 # ReactButtonChangeStateExample
-Quick and simple React example for demonstrating purposes.
+Quick and simple React example of updating State.